 Logan’s best kept secret is Castle Rumble, a medieval-style 'castle' built brick by brick by Brian Rumble, an artist and sculptor (whose past projects include work on Brisbane’s Grammar School, St Andrews Church and Dreamworld).

 This unique home in Waterford is open to the public on Sundays from 2 ‘til 5 (weather permitting) with tours given by Brian’s son Daniel.
+It is strongly advisable to check their Facebook page to ensure they are open before planning a visit.

 Like the Addams Family house, the castle is creepy and kooky.
 Set on four hectares, the castle is guarded by gargoyles at the gated entrance.
 The gardens are landscaped with quirky sculptures and statues while the home itself is a mixture of tudor meets medieval with a touch of gothic thrown in.